The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 The section called the Ordinary in each volume provides complete instructions for the entire office.

-It will be essential, however, that you use the St. Joseph Guide for the Liturgy of the Hours (hereafter referred to as SJG), a small booklet that serves the entire calendar year.
+It can be helpful to use the St. Joseph Guide for the Liturgy of the Hours, a small booklet that serves the entire calendar year.
 You should be able to buy the guide in any good Catholic bookstore, or direct from the publisher’s website.
 It’s available for both the four-volume set and the one-volume Christian Prayer.

 Preliminary Remarks